 Pronunciation of the letter e in French is ambiguous.
 There are four ways to pronounce it: /e/ (as “e” in “hey”, called “closed e”), /ɛ/ (as “e” in “bet”, called “open e”), /ə/ (as “a” in the name “Tina”, called “schwa”), or it can remain silent; however, it may also form part of a larger group of letters where the pronunciation may be different.

 In this post, we shall learn some basic rules you have to know if you want to be understood and sound natural in French.

-The diacritical marks (i.e. the accents) exist only to distinguish cases where the pronunciation differs from the one established by the rules for the plain “e”, which you can find in the next section (and in order to be able to pronounce French properly, you also have to learn the rules explained there).
+The diacritical marks (accents) exist only to distinguish cases where the pronunciation differs from the one established by the standard rules for the letter “e” (you can find these in the next section).
+Here they are:

-É with the accute accent denotes the pronunciation /e/ (as “e” in “hey”; somewhere between “e” in “bet” and “ee” in “see”).
-It used wherever the pronunciation requires the /e/ sound, but the rules would dictate otherwise if plain “e” were written.
-You have to remember where this sound is used; there is no general rule to tell you that.
-Just remember not to write “é” when the pronunciation is already established by the rules, such as in the endings “-ez” (e.g. vous avez) and “-er” in infinitives (e.g. aimer).
+É with the acute accent denotes the pronunciation /e/ (as “e” in “hey”; somewhere between “e” in “bet” and “ee” in “see”).
+It used wherever the pronunciation requires this sound, but the general rules would dictate otherwise if no accent were used.
+Remember not to write “é” when the pronunciation is already established by the rules, most importantly the endings “-ez” (e.g. vous avez) and “-er” in infinitives (e.g. aimer).

 Ê with the circumflex accent marks an “e” after which originally some other letter was written (usually an S), but this letter is no longer present in its modern spelling.
 For example, être (to be) was originally written estre, which is the link to its Latin origin, esse, which you can still see in English words like “essential”.